WesBosch/brunch-toolkit/README.md

     --debug (-d)
         Tests the script without allowing updates or installs.
         File operations and downloads will still happen.

+    --grub (-g)
+        Brunch Exclusive
+        Allows the user to install and modify framework options in grub This is a potentially dangerous hidden option and must be called manually

     --help (-h)
         Displays this page.